NLCR/CZIDLO/README.md

 Version 4.2:
 - bug fixes
-- passwords from now on stored more securely as hash of password concancated with random salt
+- passwords from now on stored more securely as hash of password concatenated with random salt
 - fulltext web search though only withing title data
 - for more see https://code.google.com/p/czidlo/wiki/Changelog#4.2